Sport

 Why study this subject?

-• You have a keen interest in sport, physical activity and, health and well-being.
+• You have a keen interest in sport, physical activity, health and well-being.

-• Prefer a course with a greater focus on assessment through coursework ( the course still involves elements of examination).
+• Prefer a course with a greater focus on assessment through coursework (However, the course still involves elements of examination).

 • Units/assignments are set around scenarios linked to the working world and therefore approach learning and assessment from a different angle to traditional A-Levels.